 We are looking for 25 minute talks.
 The time is short to maximize communication from many parties and inspire later discussion.
 You can either choose to speak for 20 minutes and allow 5 minutes of Q&A or speak for 25 minutes with no Q&A.

-We are also looking for discussion leaders to introduce a topic and facilitate a discussion that will hopefully result in actionable ideas or practical solutions around better use and increased adoption of copylefted software.
+We are also looking for discussion leaders to introduce a topic and facilitate a 60 minute discussion.
+We want people to submit discussions in groups or pairs.
+We are especailly intersted in topics lead by people from different organizations who can bring different perspectives.
+Discussions will hopefully result in actionable ideas or practical solutions around better use and increased adoption of copylefted software.
 Discussion leaders will spend 5-10 minutes introducing their topics, either suggest or encourage participants to suggest a format for discussion and then spend 5-10 minutes recapping the conversation and recording actionable advice to share after the conversation is over.

 We anticipate that this event will focus on software, but we may consider proposals related to other fields using copyleft.